MicrosoftDocs/Viva/Viva/glint/attribute-fundamentals.md

 Attributes are data about the people in your organization.
 Attributes are used to convert feedback into insightful and action-oriented intelligence to improve employee engagement and achieve business goals.

 Attribute column headers (name labels) may be customized.
-For example, you might choose "Employee ID", while another company chooses "Work ID".
+For example, you might choose "Employee ID," while another company chooses "Work ID."
 For this reason, know that the labels in our guidance are for purposes of example only.
 Choose name labels that make sense to your organization as these labels appear on your reports.

 ## Standard attribute types

 - **Required attributes**: When building your Employee Attribute Template, this is the data that is required to be part of your Employee Data File.
-- **Recommended attributes:** Data that can be converted into derivative groups (or buckets).
+- **Recommended attributes**: Data that can be converted into derivative groups (or buckets).
 Derivative groups keep attributes from being used to specifically identify an employee.

 >[!NOTE]
 > Recommended attributes are not required, but if sent initially in your Employee Attribute Template, then they are required for all future uploads.